-Transnational Feminisms and Art’s Horizontal Histories: Ecologies and Genealogies
+Transnational Feminisms and Art’s Transhemispheric Histories: Ecologies and Genealogies

 Transnational Feminisms and Posthuman Aesthetics: Resonance and Riffing

 The story of Transnational Feminisms, Transversal Politics and Art will shake up our understanding of the relationship between aesthetics and judgement, art and politics.
-There are very few writers who have both the courage to zoom out and survey the wider cultural forces that shape our collective belonging, and the patience to zoom into the material details of artistic practice.
-In this fractured and globalising world Meskimmon has a generous and penetrating voice that needs to be listened to.
+There are very few writers who have both the courage to zoom out and survey the wider cultural forces that shape our collective belonging, and the patience to zoom in to the material details of artistic practice.
+In this fractured and globalizing world, Meskimmon has a generous and penetrating voice that needs to be listened to.